bitcoin/bitcoin/doc/README.md

 ### Need Help?

+* Join our discord channel @ VeriBlock.

+You can also seek general help related to Bitcoin itself below:
 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
 If you don't have an IRC client, use [webchat here](http://webchat.freenode.net?channels=bitcoin).